Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - This week Freiermuth will face the NFL's worst pass defense (296.4 yards allowed per game).

-- The Ravens' defense is 30th in the NFL, conceding 1.9 passing touchdowns per game.
+- The Ravens' defense is 30th in the NFL, giving up 1.9 passing touchdowns per game.

 Recent Performances